ibm-messaging/mq-mqi-nodejs/README.md

 npm install ibmmq
 ~~~

+### Prerequisite components

 Installation of the package will automatically install any
 prerequisite packages downloadable from the npm repository.
+By
+default, it will pull in packages listed in both the `dependencies` and the `devDependencies`
+sections.
+For environments where you only want to run a program, then
+adding an option `npm install --only=prod` or setting the `NODE_ENV` environment
+variable to `production` will cause downloads of only the runtime dependencies.

+### The MQ C Client libraries

-It also requires the MQ C client libraries to be installed/available.
+The package also requires the MQ C client libraries to be installed/available.

 For Windows and Linux x64, the npm installation process tries to access
 the Redistributable Client packages and unpack them automatically.
 The